Everything you need to know about marine cargo insurance

 Named perils coverage insures your effects against a number of incidents such as car accidents, fire damage and theft, but as in the case of total loss coverage, you’re only protecting your belongings against some level of risk and not all possible eventualities.

 Finally, there’s the option of all risk coverage.
 This can be pricier than the other two options but offers you the most peace of mind.
 It’s worth remembering that a container ship can tilt by up to 30 degrees as it’s sailing, which can lead to movement within the containers and it is this type of cover that can protect you against damage.
 With this type of cover your belongings are fully protected, as long as they are packed by us, in order to ensure that the packing was done to a professional level, designed to withstand the harshest of weathers while at sea.
+It is advisable to go over your inventory with us, if in doubt, as shipments that are under-insured will only receive payouts based on the value of the items declared in your inventory.

 How much does marine cargo insurance cost?